mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 signalled or because the endpoint does not support multiplexing using arbitrary flow identifiers.

-ROQ\_SIGNALING\_ERROR (0x????):
+ROQ\_EXPECTATION\_UNMET (0x????):
-: Parameters that were set during out of band signaling are incompatible with the connection properties that were negotiated when the connection was established using QUIC transport parameters.
+: Expectiations of the QUIC transport set by RoQ out-of-band signalling were not met by the QUIC connection.

 # API Considerations {#api-considerations}